mtp1032/WoWThreads/Docs/WoWThreads-complete.md

 ```

 #### Signature:
-childTable, result = thread:getChildThreads( thread_h )
+childTable, result = thread:getChildThreads( [thread_h] )

 #### Description:
 Obtains a table of the handles of the specified thread's children.
 Parameters
-- thread_h (handle): If nil, then a table of the child threads of the calling
+- thread_h (handle, optional).
+If nil, then a table of the child threads of the calling
 thread is returned.
 Returns
-- If successful: returns a table of thread handles and the result is nil.
+- Success: returns a table of thread handles and the result is set to nil.
-- If failed: nil is returned, and the result parameter contains an error message (result[1])
+- Failure: nil is returned, and the result parameter contains an error message (result[1])
 and a stack trace (result[2]).

 #### Usage: